gjoey331/indoor-farm-monitoring/README.md

 ### Prerequisites

 - .NET 8.0 SDK or later
-- PostgreSQL (optional, can configure as JSON or in-memory storage type if dont wan to use PostgreSQL)
+- PostgreSQL (optional, can configure as JSON or in-memory storage type if you don't want to use PostgreSQL)
 - Git

 ### Installation